openbaton/docs/docs/vnf-package.md

 # VNF Package

-This doc describes essential components of a VNF Package, how to create them and how to use them after onboarding.
+This page describes essential components of a VNF Package, how to create them and how to use them after onboarding.
-Therefore, you can find a practical tutorial at the end with all the steps starting from the creation over onboarding and finally referencing it by an NSD.
+Therefore, you can find a practical tutorial at the end with all the steps starting from the creation over onboarding and finally referencing it in an NSD.

+The NFVO supports two different formats for VNF Packages:

+* TAR archive following the ETSI NFV specification for VNF Descriptors and Packages
-The NFVO can also work with CSAR as described in the [Tosca simple profile for NFV][tosca-nfv].
-More information about building and deploying compliant CSARs in this [tutorial][csar-onboarding].
+* CSAR archive following the [Tosca simple profile for NFV][tosca-nfv] specification.

+This page provides more information about the first option, while more information about the second option are given in this [tutorial][csar-onboarding].

+# Overview

-A VNF Package is a tar-archive that contains all the information required for creating a VNF for the Open Baton's NFVO.
+A VNF Package is a tar-archive containing all the information required for managing the lifecycle of a VNF.
+First step is to build the archive which can be later on on boarded to the NFVO.
-After onboarding the VNF Package to the NFVO you can use the VNF directly in the NSD by referencing the VNFD by its ID.
-A VNF Package includes the VNFD, the image, scripts and a Metadata file structured as shown in the next part.
+A typical VNF Package includes

-# Package structure
+* VNF Descriptor: containing all the information required by the NFVO for deploying the VNF (more information available at: [vnf-descriptor])
+* Image: passed using a link to an image file (typically QCOW) available for dowloaded via HTTP.
+At the moment passing an image file inside the VNF Package is not supported.
+There is some work in progress to allow it.
+* Metadata file providing additional information to the NFVO for understanding what's the content of the package
+* scripts: containing all scripts which could be used for lifecycle management

-The VNF Package has the following structure:
+A typical VNF Package has the following structure:

 ```bash
 - Metadata.yaml